NissesSenap/git-workshop/README.md

 ## Markdown

-To get a quick overview of markdown look at this document ^^ and check on this link [markdownguide.org](https://www.markdownguide.org/cheat-sheet/).
+To get a quick overview of Markdown look at this document ^^ and check on this link [markdownguide.org](https://www.markdownguide.org/cheat-sheet/).

 ## Azure DevOps